missionpinball/mpf-docs/config/scoring.rst

 | Valid in :doc:`mode config files </config/instructions/mode_config>`       | **YES** |
 +----------------------------------------------------------------------------+---------+

-.. versionchanged:: 0.31 (Now valid only in mode configs, not machine configs)

 The ``scoring:`` section of your mode config lets you add, subtract, or replace player variables based on events that are posted.